cf-platform-eng/isv-ci-toolkit/tests/install-uninstall-pas-tile/README.md

 ## Setup

-Requires docker.
-The test runner is packaged up in a container.
+Docker is required to run this test.
+The test itself is a docker image that runs the test commands against a pre-configured OpsManager.

 The following environment variables are necessary to run the process: